(Weekend & Weekday Alternative for Misdemeanants)

 - Reinstatement fees made at the WWAM site must be in the form of a money order payable to OCCCD

-- Or Pay Online* (Visa, MasterCard, Discover) prior to the first scheduled WWAM Day
+- Or Pay Online* (Visa, MasterCard, Discover, or American Express) prior to the first scheduled WWAM Day

 *Note that online payments are subject to an Enhanced Access Fee